top of page

 The verb 'abscond' has an etymology that can be traced back to Latin.
 It is derived from the Latin word 'abscondere,' which combines 'ab,' meaning 'away from,' and 'condere,' meaning 'to put' or 'to store.'
 In Latin, 'abscondere' referred to the act of putting something away or hiding it, often with the sense of secrecy.
 'Abscond' entered the English language in the 17th century and is used to describe the act of leaving secretly and quickly, especially to avoid capture or arrest.
 Its etymology underscores the idea of hiding or putting oneself away from scrutiny, as implied by its Latin origins in 'abscondere,' emphasizing the element of clandestine departure that characterizes absconding.

-Find the meaning of abscond
+Quiz: Find the meaning of the verb abscond:

 Try Again!